SergioMendolia/arkeo/README.md

 ### Browser History Connector
 Fetches browsing history from Chrome/Chromium and Firefox.
 Visits to the same domain within a configurable time window are grouped into a single activity.
 Subdomains are normalized (e.g. `docs.github.com` → `github.com`).

-Use `arkeo browser domains` to interactively manage which domains to exclude from the timeline.
+Use `arkeo browser domains` or the web UI's Browser page to interactively manage which domains to exclude from the timeline.

 ### Webhooks Connector
 Fetches activities from custom HTTP webhook endpoints.
 Each webhook is called with `GET {url}?date=YYYY-MM-DD` and should return a JSON array of activities.